zio/zio/docs/reference/service-pattern/reloadable-services.md

 ### Creating Reloadable Services

-So far we learned how to obtain reloadable service from ZIO environment and play with them.
-But, these workflows are not executable until we provide their requirements.
-For example, in the previous example, the type our workflow is `ZIO[Reloadable[Counter], Any, Unit]`.
-This means, we need to provide a layer of type `Reloadable[Counter]`.
-We have to create reloadable service and provide it as ZLayer.
-In this section we are going to learn on how to create such services.
+Up to this point, we have explored the process of acquiring reloadable services from the ZIO environment and interacting with them.
+However, these workflows cannot be executed without fulfilling their requirements.
+For instance, in the previous example, the type of our workflow is `ZIO[Reloadable[Counter], Any, Unit]`.
+This implies that we need to provide a layer of type `Reloadable[Counter]`.
+It is necessary to create reloadable services and `provide` them as a `ZLayer`.
+In this section, we will delve into the creation of such services.

+First, let's explore the definition of the two primary constructors for Reloadable:

 ```scala
 object Reloadable {